 That’s because hormones can influence the production of certain chemicals in the brain, like serotonin.
 When chemical levels shift, they may cause changes in mood, as well.
 But that’s not to say that hormones have unlimited power over us.
 They’re frequently viewed as the main drivers of our behavior, making us slaves to their effects, especially during puberty.

 But research shows that our behavior is collectively shaped by a variety of influences, including the brain and its neurotransmitters, our hormones, and various social factors.
 The primary function of the endocrine system is to regulate our bodily processes, not control us.
-Sometimes disease, stress, and even diet can disrupt that regulatory function, however, altering the quantity of hormones that glands secrete or changing the way that cells respond.
+Sometimes a disease, stress, and even diet can disrupt that regulatory function, however, altering the number of hormones that glands secrete or changing the way that cells respond.
 Diabetes is one of the most common hormonal disorders, occurring when the pancreas secretes too little insulin, a hormone that manages blood sugar levels.
-And hypo- and hyperthyroidism occur when the thyroid gland make too little or too much thyroid hormone.
+And hypo- and hyperthyroidism occurs when the thyroid gland makes too little or too much thyroid hormone.